Seneca–Cayuga Nation: History

 The Seneca, or Onödowága (meaning "People of the Great Hill"), traditionally lived in what is now New York between the Genesee River and Canandaigua Lake.
 The name Cayuga (Gayogohó:no') means "People of the Great Swamp" and they also lived in what was later known as western New York.

 Both tribes were part of the Iroquoian languages family.
 The Seneca are the largest tribe of the Five Nations (or League of the Iroquois) who traditionally lived in New York.
 The Five Nations are the Mohawk, Oneida, Onondaga, Cayuga and Seneca.
 The latter were the westernmost nation, known as "Keepers of the Western Door."
-When the Tuscarora joined the Iroquois Confederation in 1722, after migrating from North Carolina, the confederacy was known as the Six Nations.
+When the Tuscarora joined the Haudenosaunee Confederation in 1722, after migrating from North Carolina, the confederacy was known as the Six Nations.
 The Tuscarora are also an Iroquoian-language people who had migrated to the South centuries before.
 They were driven out by warfare with other tribes and English colonists.

-In the mid to late 18th century, a confederation of Iroquois Indian bands was pushed west from throughout the Northeast.
+In the mid to late 18th century, a confederation of Haudenosaunee Indian bands was pushed west from throughout the Northeast.
 Its people moved west to escape encroachment by the colonists.
 It included the Mingo (from the upper Ohio River), Susquehannock, Cayuga, Mohawk, Oneida, Tuscarora, Onondaga and the Seneca of Sandusky (who had lived in New York at the outset of the American Revolution).
 After the Revolutionary War, some of the Cayuga moved to Ohio, where the US granted them a reservation along the Sandusky River.
-They were joined there by the Shawnee of Ohio and members of other Iroquois bands.
+They were joined there by the Shawnee of Ohio and members of other Haudenosaunee bands.

-All the main Iroquois nations except the Oneida and Tuscarora had allied with the British in the Revolution.
+All the main Haudenosaunee nations except the Oneida and Tuscarora had allied with the British in the Revolution.
 They were considered defeated in the war.
-The British gave up both their and Iroquois claims to lands in treaty negotiations, and the Iroquois were forced to cede their lands to the United States.
+The British gave up both their and Haudenosaunee claims to lands in treaty negotiations, and the Haudenosaunee were forced to cede their lands to the United States.
 Most relocated to Canada after the Treaty of Canandaigua in 1794, although some bands were allowed small reservations in New York.
 New York made separate purchases and leases of land from the Indians, which were not ratified by the US Congress.

 The Indian Claims Commission's opinion in Strong v.
 United States (1973), 31 Ind.
 Cl.
 Comm 89 at 114, 116, 117 details the separation of this small band of the Seneca–Cayugas' ancestors (who were known as Mingoes) from the Six Nations.
 It noted their migration to Ohio in the mid-18th century: